daniel00k/mviTest/README.md

 # mviTest
-A first approach to an implementation of a MVI pattern
+An approach to an implementation of a MVI pattern